 This verse commences our Torah reading on fast days.
 At first glance, it implies that God is not “always” approachable.
-However, that is impossible, for the Ashray prayer teaches us “God is close to all who call Him, to all who call Him in truth.
-The will of those who fear Him He fulfills; and their cries, He hears and saves them”.
-These two “traits” of God are not further qualified that God only responds at certain times.
+However, that is impossible, for the Ashray prayer teaches us, “God is close to all who call Him, to all who call Him in truth.
+The will of those who fear Him He fulfills; and their cries, He hears and saves them.”
+These two “traits” of God are not conditional on certain times.
 So if God is readily accessible at all times, what does our verse above mean?

-Notice, that verse does not mention any idea of an “entire heart”.
-Rather, it refers to our need to call Him in “truth”.
-Radak’s father clearly equates “all one’s heart”, and “truth”.
-Only when one seeks God earnestly, and exclusively, is he inline with truth.
+Notice, that verse does not mention any idea of an “entire heart.”
+Rather, it refers to our need to call Him in “truth.”
+Radak’s father clearly equates “all one’s heart” and “truth.”
+Meaning, only when one seeks God earnestly, and exclusively, is he inline with truth.
 For when one relies on God alone, he agrees with what is true in the universe: God is the only one who can respond.
-To be clear, this explains, “when He is near” to mean, when we call to God and no other.
+To be clear, this explains “when He is near” to mean, when we call to God and no other.
 God is close to such a person and performs their will, as this will endorse the truth God wishes spread in the world: God alone answers man.
+This happens always.
 But if one does not feel convinced God alone can respond, and he relies on anything else, God will not respond, since that would endorse that falsehood.

-If we do not value our relationship with God over all else, with our “entire heart”, then we have the wrong view of God.
-He must play a central role in our lives, for He created our lives, and maintains them!
+If we do not value our relationship with God over all else, with our “entire heart,” then we have the wrong view of God.
+He must play a central role in our lives, for He created our lives, and maintains them.
 How can anything else take precedence?
 So the command to love God with all our hearts is simply stating what the facts demand.
-Shima says this as well: “And you shall love your God with all your heart, with all your soul and with all your might”.
-Deuteronomy 30:6, 4:29 and Selichos repeat this crucial message.
+Shima says this as well: “And you shall love your God with all your heart, with all your soul and with all your might” (Deut.
+30:6, 4:29) and Selichos repeats this crucial message.

-We see from this that it’s not just New Year’s or fast days, but this concept of approaching God with our entire heart should be expressed throughout the year.
+We see from this that it’s not just New Year’s or fast days, but this concept of approaching God with our entire heart is applicable always.

 In fact, there is no argument among these three views.
-Radak’s father is advising us of what the Torah says in so many places: we can only truly relate to God, when our ideas of His exclusive and omnipotent nature are obtained.
-For if our ideas are false, we are not relating to God, but to an imaginary being, and no imaginary thing can help us.
-So we must strive to be accurate in our understanding of what God is and is not, as much as we can, basing ourselves on Torah.
+Radak’s father is advising us of what the Torah says in so many places: we can only truly relate to God when our ideas of His omnipotent and omniscient nature are obtained.
+For if our ideas of God are false, we are not relating to God, but to an imaginary thing, and no imaginary thing can help us.
+So we must strive to be accurate in our Torah understanding of what God is and what He is not.
 Then we will realize He alone must be the sole recipient of our prayers.
-This is what it means to “call to Him when He is near”.
+This is what it means to “call to Him when He is near.”
 God is not physical, so one cannot be “near” God.
 “Near” means when we have an accurate understanding of Him, and we express it by calling Him alone.

 The Rabbis, Rashi, and Yonasan ben Uzziel teach that before our decree, we are wise to act.
 These views focus on the “gravity” of what is at hand: our lives.
-They address the absoluteness of God’s decrees, not the “method of approach” described by Radak’s father.
+They address the absolute nature of God’s decrees, not the “method of approach” described by Radak’s father.

-With so many conflicting views today, concerning what are Judaism’s core fundamentals, we have but one choice: agree only to that which your mind sees as clearly as 2+2=4.
-Anything less, means your mind does not agree with a notion, so what use is it to parrot the words “I agree”, when you do not?
+With so many conflicting views today concerning Judaism’s fundamentals, we must follow only to that which our minds see clearly.
+Anything less, means our mind does not agree with a notion, so what use is it to parrot the words “I agree” when we do not?

 In Halacha—Jewish Law—we must follow the Rabbis of old, and of today.
-But in philosophy, Hashkafa, there is no such thing as a Psak, a ruling.
+But in philosophy, Hashkafa, there is no such thing as a psak, a ruling (Rabbi Chait).
 We cannot be told by any Rabbi, or anyone, that we believe what we truly do not.

 God gave us each a mind.
 Why?
 He wants each one of us to use it.
 If you do not use it, but follow the crowd, even the religious crowd, or Rabbis, then you violate God’s will.